 ApplicationContext and execute any operations supported by Azure Cosmos DB Java SDK.
 For more information, see the using Azure Cosmos Client through Spring Data Cosmos section.

 Spring Data REST

 Azure-spring-data-cosmos supports auditing fields on database entities using standard spring-data annotations.
-For more information, see the Spring Data Cosmos auditing section.
+For more information, see the Spring Data Azure Cosmos DB auditing section.